isaacbernat/presentations/optimise/final.md

 Maybe one change actually makes the code slower, but when put together the slowdown is concealed.

 #### Knowing cache sizes to avoid misses (e.g. by accessing matrixes in blocks) can have a big impact on performance.
 On a higher level, handling slow resources (e.g. disk IO, HTTP requests) asyncronously (if possible).
 This can go **undetected if only measuring CPU time** too.
+Again (like in measurement), if machine specs deviate from production specs then they won't be accurate.

 #### Good enough is good enough.
 Performance **requirements** are important.
 E.g. if we only want numbers < 50 the code for v00.py is perfectly fine.
 In fact is faster than v13.py .
 Also if the program is part of a nightly **batch process**, does it matter if it takes 1 second or 1 minute? (if not mentioned already on algorithmic complexity chart)

 Not knowing when to stop... and with that, I conclude the presentation.

+N.b. image from https://en.wikipedia.org/wiki/Pitfall!

 ---